0xbythesecond/ticket-lifecycle/README.md

 <p align="center">
   <img src="https://i.imgur.com/NtzUgK9.png" height="65%" width="65%" alt="ticket updates"/>
   </p>
-<p>We can now see that the tickets have been updated from previous screenshot reflects that the tickets is assigned to Jane Doe and the Priority is now Emergency. </p>
+<p>We can now see that the tickets have been updated from previous screenshot reflects that the tickets is assigned to 'Jane Doe' and the Priority is now 'Emergency'. </p>
   <p align="center">
 <img src="https://i.imgur.com/8Iywct3.png" height="65%" width="65%" alt="ticket updates"/>
   </p>